qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/theming.rst

 2. Have a look in your application's resource folder:
     ``<APP_ROOT>/source/resource/<APP_NAME>/mobile/scss/_styles.scss``

-    This is the key file for customizing our default theme to your needs.
+    This is the key file for customizing the default theme to your needs.

     In ``_styles.scss`` you find various variables for the customization of your qx.Mobile application.